Reference Manual

 net.sf.serfj.tests.controllers.BankCtrl

-Looking for a JSON serializer for accounts, the qualified class name will be:
+Looking for a Pdf serializer for accounts, the qualified class name will be:

 5.2 Functional by model style